silvhua-Lighthouse/2022-10-20-svm_naive_bayes_exercise/README.md

-# DataBootcamp_Week5_Day4_Exercise
+# Exercises for Naive Bayes and SVM models
-Exercises for DataBootcamp Week 5 Day 4
+This repor contains all exercises and challenges for Week 5 Day 4.